VeloxTtv/Violet-s-Tech-Journal/README.md

 Lab 5-2: Created a network in packet tracer independantly.
 When setting computers IP's statically, the default gateway should be the same as the roouters configured IP for the port.
 Make sure to add info to RIP, if network is 192.168.1.1 add 192.168.1.0 to RIP.

 Lab 6-1: Practiced making networks in Packet Tracer.
 Got a refresher on CIDR notation.
-(2^(32-n) where in is the prefix in CIDR notation)
+(2^(32-n) where n is the prefix in CIDR notation)